7 Best Handheld Cordless Vacuums of 2026

 For workshop-specific performance, I prioritized HEPA filtration and suction strong enough to handle sawdust and drywall dust.
 For general-purpose and vehicle use, I focused on runtime, weight, and nozzle versatility.
 If you need something heavier-duty for sustained floor cleaning, check out our full-size cordless vacuum roundup instead.
 For dedicated shop cleanup on a larger scale, our best shop vacs guide covers those workhorses.

-DEWALT 20V MAX Handheld Vacuum DCV501HB
+DEWALT 20V MAX Wet/Dry Handheld Vacuum DCV517B — Best Overall

 by DEWALT